Suzie Kennedy: Career

 Kennedy has impersonated Monroe in several television commercials for Pepsi, Citroën, Guinness, Iberia Airlines, and others.
 She also played Monroe in the 2003 Revealed episode "Who Killed Marilyn Monroe?" and Monroe's 2014 episode of Autopsy, as well as films such as Me and Marilyn (2009), JFK: Seven Days That Made a President (2013), The Theory of Everything (2014), Blade Runner 2049 (2017), and Maria (2024).

 She has appeared as herself on television series such as The Alan Titchmarsh Show, The Weakest Link, Come Dine with Me, Party Wars, Pet Nation, and The Chase.

-In 2020 she played Cheri in a revival of the play Women Behind Bars at the Montalbán Theatre in Los Angeles.
-In that same year, she appeared impersonating Marilyn Monroe on America's Got Talent, singing I Wanna Be Loved by You, a song sung by Marilyn in Some Like It Hot (1959).
+In 2020, she played Cheri in a revival of the play Women Behind Bars at the Montalbán Theatre in Los Angeles.
+In that same year, she appeared impersonating Marilyn Monroe on Britain's Got Talent, singing "I Wanna Be Loved by You", a song sung by Marilyn in Some Like It Hot (1959).

 In 2021, she impersonated Marilyn Monroe again in a commercial for Appenzeller Käse a cheese brand from Switzerland.